2020 holiday-music guide: Support local artists by streaming these concerts, shows

 The (virtual) dress-up show

 The Lone Tree Arts Center has been savvy about offering limited-time digital events to tease the feeling of urgency from streamed performances, whether or not they’re locally recorded.
 Upcoming shows that pair well with a cocktail this year include “A Denver Dolls Holiday” on Saturday, Dec.
 5, featuring a “White Christmas” and Andrews Sisters-style take on holiday music; a livestream of “The Doo-Wop Project,” featuring Tony-nominated singers on familiar Christmas tunes (Dec.
-12); and a modest birthday party for Beethoven, featuring the Ivy Street Ensemble with Betsy Schwarm, as part of the Virtual Arts in the Afternoon series (Dec.
-16).
-Choose what you pay; suggestions range from $5-$25 per show. lonetreeartscenter.org
+12); and “A Classical Holiday” livestream, led by a string quartet (Dec.
+20). $25-$40; some shows are choose-what-you-want-to-pay; suggestions range from $5-$25 per show. lonetreeartscenter.org

 The audio postcard